Thoughts on variable fonts

 If the ending surprises you, maybe you should spend more time on the committees that make technology standards.

-Last week, an update to the 20-year-old OpenType font standard was announced, called OpenType Font Variations.
+Last week, an update to the 20-year-old OpenType font standard was announced, officially called OpenType Font Variations but more commonly known as variable fonts.
 It’s being driven by the usual suspects—Google, Apple, Microsoft, and Adobe.
 Also participating are an assortment of independent tool developers, and—always valued for their swimming skills—individual type designers.

 Without diminishing the effort that’s been put into this new standard, I’m not convinced there’s a plausible rationale for it.
 It would impose significant costs on type designers, provide no obvious advantage to our customers, and mostly benefit a small set of wealthy corporate sponsors.